Skip to main content

 Other foods:

-The food should be researched beforehand if possible or discussed with the veterinarian.
-For example, the dairy products are not suitable in every case.
+• honey The foods should be researched in advance as much as possible or discussed with the vet.
+For example, dairy products aren't suitable in every case.

-Fat-free preparation is essential for a light diet.
-Prepare the meat without fat in the oven, in a steamer or fry it in water.
+Always cook the rice, vegetables, and meat especially well.
+Raw vegetables and fruit are, after all, hard for your dog to digest.
+The long cooking time also rids the meat of harmful bacteria.
+Fat-free preparation is essential for a bland diet.
+Prepare the meat without fat in the oven, in a steamer, or sear it in water.

 Recipes